aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/lesson-02/index.md

 {{<hint info>}}
 You don't need to use the Arduino IDE or even the Arduino functions to program an Arduino board.
 You also don't need to have a board made by Arduino to use the Arduino IDE.

 You can use boards made by other manufacturers or you can even make your own boards!
-The IDE and the code works for many othere boards and microcontrollers as well.
+The IDE and the code works for many other boards and microcontrollers as well.

 This all seems very confusing, but don't worry.
 Things will slowly start to make sense.
 {{</hint>}}